 EEG’s are considered the most accurate read of brainwave activity and test results may be able to indicate exactly what’s happening at every stage of your sleep cycle.

 Ready to get sleeping?
 If you are new to the world of sleep science, it’s worth your while testing out different methods to track your sleep.
-Ensure you’re sleeping on the most comfortable mattress, try sleep trackers, sleep apps, or even just have a chat with your doc.
+Ensure you’re sleeping on the most comfortable hybrid mattress, try sleep trackers, sleep apps, or even just have a chat with your doc.

 The more you learn about your sleep cycle, the easier it can be to fall asleep with ease and get up feeling energized every day.